-ate Filed: Name: ddress: Phone #: ease identify yourself as a: udent Parent/Guardian Employee Volunteer Other ease check the type of bullying that has occurred (more than one can be checked): erbal Abuse Physical Physical ame-calling, racial remarks, belittling, etc. (hitting, kicking, shoving, twisting limbs, spitting, an be done over the phone, in writing, person, over the phone, text, email) AttortionHazingerbal or physical bullying for money(Having to participate in an act of physical or emotional harm to be part of a group, or are a victim of a group) direct Bullying Cyberbullying Cyberbullying cejection, exclusion, ignoring, alienating, or (Using technology to harass, threaten, or target another olating to purposely cause emotional distress) person - text, IMs, email, Facebook, videos, MySpace, Twitter, etc.) allying/ Harassment on the basis of: ace, color or nationality Gender Disability Other Other ates of alleged bullying or harassment(s): erson(s) alleged to have committed the bullying or harassment: escription of the incident: If possible, use specific dates, times, locations, names, etc. Use the backside of the rm or additional sheets if necessary. ames of Witnesses: ave you reported this to anyone else: Yes No If so, who? gnature of Reporting Person Date ote: Completion of this form will initiate an investigation of the alleged incident of bullying or harassment outlined in is form.
+Date Filed: Name: Address: Phone #: Please identify yourself as a: Student Parent/Guardian Employee Volunteer Other Please check the type of bullying that has occurred (more than one can be checked): Verbal Abuse (name-calling, racial remarks, belittling) Can be done over the phone, in writing in person, over the phone, text, emails Extortion (verbal or physical bullying for money or personal items) Hazing (Having to participate in an act of physical or emotional harm to be part of a group, or are a victim of a group) Indirect Bullying Cyberbullying (Rejection, exclusion, ignoring, alienating, or (Using technology to harass, threaten, or target another isolating to purposely cause emotional distress) person - text, IMs, email, Facebook, videos, MySpace, Twitter, etc.) Bullying/ Harassment on the basis of Race, color or nationality Gende er Disability Other Dates of alleged bullying or harassme nt(s): Person(s) alleged to have committed to the bullying or harassment: Description of the incident: If possible, use specific dates, times, locations, names, etc. Use the backside of the form or additional sheets if necessary.
+Names of Witnesses: Have you reported this to anyone else :: Yes No If so, who?
+Signature of Reporting Person Date

+Note: Completion of this form will initiate an investigation of the alleged incident of bullying or harassment outlined in this form.
 All information will be confidential except for that which must be shared as part of the investigation.
-Ibmission of a good faith complaint or report of bullying or harassment will not affect the complainant or reporter's ture employment, grades, learning, or working environment or work assignment.
-By signing above, you are verifying at your statements are true and exact to the best of your knowledge.
+Submission of a good faith complaint or report of bullying or harassment will not affect the complainant or reporter's future employment, grades, learning, or working environment or work assignment.
+By signing above, you are verifying that your statements are true and exact to the best of your knowledge.